Concordium/concordium.github.io/source/shared/smart-contracts/guides/invoke-instance.rst

 .. note::

-   By default the invocation is sent by a fictional account with address ``00000000000000000000000000000000``.
+   By default, the invocation is sent by a fictional account with address ``00000000000000000000000000000000``.
-   This account has an unbounded funds.
+   This account has unbounded funds.
    However, when specifying a custom sender account or contract, both of which must exist on the chain, these must have sufficient funds to cover the transfer that will be made to the contract.
-   Please note, that no funds will be withdrawn on the account or contract, as it is not a transaction.
+   Please note that no funds will be withdrawn on the account or contract as it is not a transaction.
    This design allows you to try invoking an entrypoint with your own account or contract for free to ensure that the result is as expected before pay for the